kuberlab/docs/docs/datasets/datasets.md

 User can change dataset's visibility option (Publish/Unpublish option): make dataset published (available for all users) or not (available only for users who can manage datasets in current organization).

 Also user can change dataset's picture.

+# Fork dataset

+User can use in his projects all dataset from the same with the project organization and **only published datasets from other organizations** despite the dataset can be available for user.
+So if user wants to use private dataset from another organization, he can fork this dataset to project's organization.

+Fork action makes dataset copy in target organization with the same name.
+So before forking user should ensure that there's no dataset with the same name in target organization.
+Also user should ensure that he can manage datasets in target organization.
+Fork copies **only commited dataset versions**.

+User can fork dataset by clicking "Fork" button and choosing target organization.

 # Delete dataset